bluesatunsw/owr-502/src/canadensis_mvp/README.md

 Anonymously monitor the network:
 ```
+yakut -i "CAN(can.media.socketcan.SocketCANMedia('can0',64),None)" monitor

+# again, if you're a lunatic:
-yakut -i "CAN(can.media.socketcan.SocketCANMedia('can0',8),None)" monitor
+# yakut -i "CAN(can.media.socketcan.SocketCANMedia('can0',8),None)" monitor
 ```

 Monitor the network with node ID 100:
 ```
-yakut -i "CAN(can.media.socketcan.SocketCANMedia('can0',8),100)" monitor
+yakut -i "CAN(can.media.socketcan.SocketCANMedia('can0',64),100)" monitor
 ```

 I recommend you make aliases for `yakut -i <can interface specification>` so